 realize their full potential.
-It aims to engage a new generation of emerging
+Established by KidsAbility Foundation in 2020, it aims to engage a new generation of emerging

-engage with other emerging leaders, while focusing on a mutual philanthropic
+engage with other peer leaders, while focusing on a mutual philanthropic

 goal.
-It is a unique way for members to deepen their understanding of and
+It is a unique way for members to deepen their understanding and

 Bio coming soon.